yylluu/yylluu.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to the homepage of Yuan Lu, Ph.D. (simplified Chinese 路远 or traditional Chinese 路遠, which literally means *a long way to go*).
 I received my Ph.D. in Computer Science from New Jersey Institute of Technology, where I was awarded the Joseph Leung Award for Best CS Dissertation.
 I have a broad spectrum of interests in blockchain infrastructure, decentralized applications, and the design and analysis of multi-party cryptographic protocols.
-In particular, my research focuses on developing efficient and secure solutions to enhance the decentralization and robustness of the Internet and to strengthen the foundations of trustworthy networked systems.
+In particular, I focus on developing efficient and secure solutions that strengthen the foundations of trustworthy networked systems, with a particular interest in strengthening robustness, protecting privacy, and improving censorship-resilience for user-centric and citizen-first web applications.